This is a guest blog by my daughter….

 We had spent some time choosing the perfect breed for us.
 One which ideally didn’t shed too much (as my hubby has a phobia of pet hair) and a pup that would fit in with our lifestyles.
 It didn’t occur to me that the dog we chose would become a source of therapy and support.

-It was a year or so later when we first realized that growing our family wasn’t going to be straightforward for us and those four-legged babies may be the best that we could hope for.
+It was a year or so later when we first realized that growing our family wasn’t going to be straight forward for us and that four-legged babies may be the best that we could hope for.

 Throughout the rollercoaster of emotions that infertility brings Rosie has been my rock.
 I call her ‘mummy’s angel’ and she is just that.
 When I’ve been at my lowest she has seemed to just know!
 She would come and wrap her front legs around my neck, hugging me just like a human would do.
 She is by my side through thick and thin and picks me up when I’m feeling down.